Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 > - about section heading 1, font-size change.
 > - social media links in footer section.
 > - jumbotron on landing page.
-> - some padding and margin changed to help with alignment and look on smaller screen.
+> - some padding and margins were changed to help with alignment and the look on smaller screen.

 # Accesibility